rusriver/config/README.md

 1) Always write `ok := true`, instead of `var ok bool`;
 2) Before new expression, if you re-use the err, write `err = nil`;
 3) Can call `.ErrOk().` in the beginning of expression, to reset err=nil and ok=true explicitly;
+4) In an epression where Err() or Ok() are set, the ErrOk() must be __after__ them;
-4) In long expression, only __first__ failing method sets err and ok.
+5) In long expression, only __first__ failing method sets err and ok.
 This is because the only first one is relevant, all subsequent ones would fail anyway with not useful error values, therefore we are interested in only the first error in an expression.

 Here's the same code, re-written correctly: